List of The King of Fighters characters: Brian Battler

-Choi Bounge is a very small criminal who fights with Freddy Krueger-esque claw.

 Rugal Bernstein

 Rugal Bernstein is an arms dealer and the organizer of The King of Fighters tournament.
-He is capable of copying any technique after seeing it performed once and he makes heavy use of Geese Howard's Reppuuken and Wolfgang Krauser's Kaiser Wave ki-attacks.
-He also has techniques of his own, such as a slashing kick named Genocide Cutter.
-While in The King of Fighters '95, he only appears in his superpowered form, his regular form can be selected in The King of Fighters '98.
-Omega Rugal returns in The King of Fighters 2002 and its remake as well as in The King of Fighters XV.
+Capable of copying any technique after seeing it performed once, he makes heavy use of Geese Howard's Reppuuken and Wolfgang Krauser's Kaiser Wave ki-attacks.
+Rugal also has techniques of his own, such as a slashing kick called Genocide Cutter.
+In KOF '95, he appears in his superpowered form.
+His regular form can be selected in KOF '98 and its Ultimate Match remake.
+Omega Rugal returns in KOF 2002 and its Unlimited Match remake as well as in KOF XV.

 Introduced in The King of Fighters '95

 Iori Yagami

 Iori Yagami is a descendant of Yasakani, gifting him blue flames that he uses to fight.
 However, the curse of the Orochi gives him a berserker form in KOF '97 called Orochi Iori which appears as a boss.
 Iori also often appears as Kyo's rivals not because of their clans' past but because of a personal grudge.